AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/creating-segments-from-multiple-data-sources.md

 team: Technical Marketing
 thumbnail: 37713.jpg
 kt: 5867
 role: User
 level: Beginner
 exl-id: 0378fece-dc29-478c-a71e-2ba2c53389c7
 ---
-# Creating Segments from Multiple Data Sources
+# Create segments from multiple data sources

 When creating segments in Audience Manager, you can add traits from various data sources.
 This video shows you how to do that and discusses other settings that need to be considered.